raspberrypilearning/networking-lessons/software.md

 # Software installation

-You'll need to be online to install packages.
+You will need to be online to install packages.

 First update and upgrade your system.
 Enter the following commands into the terminal: